davenpi/davenpi.github.io/_pages/pie.md

 [Earthrounders](https://www.earthrounders.com/index.php) are a group of pilots who have flown all the way around the world in a light aircraft.

-- **Current Progress**: Have solo'd three times.
+- **Current Progress**: Have solo'd four times.
 I have a pilot friend who says he is willing to do it together.

 - **Major obstacles**: Money for an airplane.
 Time off.
 An instrument rating.